 Clinton Township is a larger medium-sized town located in the state of Michigan.
 With a population of 99,889 people and 23 constituent neighborhoods, Clinton Township is the tenth largest community in Michigan.

-Clinton Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clinton Township is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clinton Township is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clinton Township who work in office and administrative support (16.54%), sales jobs (10.27%), and management occupations (7.49%).
+There are especially a lot of people living in Clinton Township who work in office and administrative support (15.74%), sales jobs (10.17%), and food service (7.62%).

-The percentage of adults in Clinton Township who are college-educated is close to the national average for all communities of 21.84%: 20.59% of the adults in Clinton Township have a bachelor's degree or advanced degree.
+In terms of college education, Clinton Township is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Clinton Township have a bachelor's degree or advanced degree.

 The most common language spoken in Clinton Township is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Other Indo-European and Spanish.